Taitava/obsidian-shellcommands-test-suite/Templates/Test report.template.md

 - [ ] Vault path {{vault_path}} to file
 - [ ] Workspace {{workspace}} to file
 - [ ] Character encoding test: This outputs *Test non-ASCII characters: Å Ä Ö* to *TestResults.md*. **Check that Å Ä Ö show up correctly in the file.** If you see something strange (e.g. �), the test is failed and you should not tick the checkbox in this test report.
+- [ ] *Test to ignore error code*: This command should do absolutely nothing.
+It tries to change directory (`cd`) to *NonExistingFolder*, which fails with error code `1` (on Windows at least, not sure about the code on other platforms).
+The command is defined to ignore error code `1`.
+Tick this checkbox if nothing happened during the execution, but do not tick, if you saw an error message popping up.

 # [[2.
 The rise and fall of a temporary shell command]]
 1. Go to Shell command settings (`Ctrl/Cmd + ,`).